risqiutama/risqiutama.github.io/_pages/about.md

   - /about.html
 ---

-I am a DPhil (PhD) candidate and Research Associate in Department of Computer Science, University of Oxford, UK.
-Previously, I did my bachelor and master degree from Department of Electrical Engineering and Information Technology, Universitas Gadjah Mada, Indonesia.
+I am a DPhil (PhD) candidate and Research Associate in the Department of Computer Science, University of Oxford, UK.
+Previously, I did my bachelor and master degree from the Department of Electrical Engineering and Information Technology, Universitas Gadjah Mada, Indonesia.
 #This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.

 Research Interest